Frequently Asked Questions

 The API enhances customer engagement with personalized messaging, improved response rates (up to 70% higher open rates than email), and 24/7 availability.
 It also offers scalable infrastructure with tiered messaging capacity and enterprise-grade reliability.

-The article provides a JavaScript code example for the `RateLimiter` class.
+The article provides a JavaScript code example for the RateLimiter class.
 This helps control the rate of messages sent, preventing you from exceeding WhatsApp's limits and ensuring consistent delivery.

-Let's delve into the three core strengths of the WhatsApp Cloud API:
+Explore the three core strengths of the WhatsApp Cloud API:

-Enterprise-Grade Infrastructure: Ensuring Reliability and Scalability
+1. Enterprise-Grade Infrastructure: Ensuring Reliability and Scalability

-Performance Optimization: Delivering Messages Efficiently and Effectively
+3. Performance Optimization: Delivering Messages Efficiently

-Prerequisites and Business Verification: Preparing for Implementation
+Prerequisites and Business Verification Requirements

 1. Business Verification: